plausible/docs/docs/custom-locations.md

 ---
-title: Specify a custom location for your page
+title: Specify a custom location to aggregate pages that contain PII and other UUIDs
 ---

-By default, Plausible Analytics tracks pages using their full URL.
+By default, Plausible tracks pages using their full URLs as they are on your website.

-In some cases, you might want to provide Plausible with a custom URL to use instead of the page's real URL.
-This is especially helpful to redact and aggregate multiple pages whose URL contain identifiers.
+In some cases, you might want to provide Plausible with a custom URL to use instead of the real URL of a page.
+This is especially helpful to redact and aggregate multiple pages whose URLs contain identifiers, personally identifiable information (PII) and other universally unique identifiers (UUID) that are specific to users.
+This is helpful both from the privacy and analytics perspective.

-Follow the steps below to learn how you can specify custom location on your website.
+Follow the steps below to learn how you can specify custom location for your pages to aggregate page URLs that contain identifiers:

 ## 1. Add the `manual` script extension
 To specify a custom location for your event, you must use [Plausible's manual script extension](script-extensions.md#plausiblemanualjs).